-The SR 94 Express Lanes would connect to a wider network of Express Lanes on I-805, and at a future date on I-15/SR 15, creating a critical link for the regional multimodal transportation system.
 The end result would be a flexible freeway system that increases transportation choices and improves traffic and interchange operations for commuters and transit riders, and enhances connectivity for pedestrians and cyclists within the local community.

 - Increase transportation choices for commuters by providing a facility that will accommodate HOV and BRT use in the project corridor